jdarek/electron-auth0-login/README.md

 # Electron Auth0 Login

-Enables Auth0 login within your Electron application, using proof-key-for-code-exchange (PKCE)
+Enables Auth0 login within your Electron application, using proof-key-for-code-exchange (PKCE).
+Slightly modified by Tim McBride (`mcbridet`) to support custom redirect URI's and ID tokens.

 - 🔒 Uses the industry-standard PKCE flow, as [recommended](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce) by Auth0 for native apps
 - 🎿 Easy setup and a simple promise-based API